SyedAddan/Lyrical/README.md

      ```bash
      make generate
      ```
+   - This command will display a number of models trained to generate lyrics from and will prompt you to select one.
+   - Alternatively, you can rn this
    - The generated lyrics will be displayed or saved, depending on the configuration.

 ## 💫 Reach Out